What is Roof Sheathing?

 Roofing Company Reno, NV

 Unless you are an experienced contractor, you shouldn’t try to replace or lay your roof’s sheathing as it is the framework of your home.
-Professional roofing company in Reno, East Fork Roofing, is able to select the proper materials and fasteners for your home.
+Professional roofing companies in Reno NV like East Fork Roofing are able to select the proper materials and fasteners for your home.
 If you are in need of roof sheathing or replacement, let our experts evaluate your roofing needs and install the best sheathing for your house.
 Let us set you up with a free quote!